Bare Metal#

 object to add the CAPM3 provider configuration:kubectl edit managements.k0rdent.mirantis.com

-- name: cluster-api-provider-metal3 template: cluster-api-provider-metal3-0-1-1 config: global: ironic: enabled: true # networking configuration ("ironic.networking" section) should be defined prior to enabling ironic ironic: networking: dhcp: # used by DHCP server to assign IPs to hosts during PXE boot rangeBegin: <DHCP_RANGE_START> # e.g., 10.0.1.51 rangeEnd: <DHCP_RANGE_END> # e.g., 10.0.1.55 interface: <PROVISION_INTERFACE> # e.g., bond0 - interface connected to BM hosts provision network ipAddress: <KEEPALIVED_VIP> # e.g., 10.0.1.50 - keepalived VIP for DHCP server and Ironic services # By default, "ubuntu-noble-hwe-2025-05-15-15-22-56.qcow2" is the only image available. # You can define custom OS images here if needed bu adding new resources: # resources: # static: # images: # ubuntu-24.04-server-cloudimg-amd64.img: # sha256sum: 071fceadf1ea57a388ff7a1ccb4127155d691a511f6a207b4c11b120563855e2 # url: https://cloud-images.ubuntu.com/releases/noble/release/ubuntu-24.04-server-cloudimg-amd64.img
+section:- name: cluster-api-provider-metal3 template: cluster-api-provider-metal3-0-2-1 config: global: ironic: enabled: true # networking configuration ("ironic.networking" section) should be defined prior to enabling ironic ironic: networking: dhcp: # used by DHCP server to assign IPs to hosts during PXE boot rangeBegin: <DHCP_RANGE_START> # e.g., 10.0.1.51 rangeEnd: <DHCP_RANGE_END> # e.g., 10.0.1.55 netmask: <DHCP_SUBNET_MASK> # e.g., 255.255.255.192 (default is 255.255.255.0) options: # DHCP options, used during PXE boot and by IPA - "option:router,<ROUTER_IP>" # e.g., 10.0.1.1.
+It's a mandatory option. - "option:dns-server,<DNS_IP[,DNS2_IP...]>" # can be set to KEEPALIVED_VIP (dnsmasq can serve as a DNS server with user-defined DNS records) or to IP of your preferred server.
+Optional. - "option:ntp-server,<NTP_IP>" # can be set to KEEPALIVED_VIP (internal ntp server) or to IP of your preferred server.
+That ntp server will be used on PXE boot stage then.
+Optional. interface: <PROVISION_INTERFACE> # e.g., bond0 - interface of the management cluster node connected to BM hosts provision network ipAddress: <KEEPALIVED_VIP> # e.g., 10.0.1.50 - keepalived VIP for DHCP server and Ironic services.
+This VIP will be configured on the <PROVISION_INTERFACE>, it must be in the same L3 network as DHCP range if no dhcp-relay used between management cluster and child cluster hosts. # By default, "ubuntu-noble-hwe-2025-05-15-15-22-56.qcow2" is the only image available. # You can define custom OS images here if needed by adding new resources: # resources: # images_target: # - name: ubuntu-noble-hwe-2025-05-15-15-22-56.qcow2 # url: https://get.mirantis.com/k0rdent-bm/targetimages/ubuntu-noble-hwe-2025-05-15-15-22-56.qcow2 # checksum: 581a672e494fcda3297cc8917a91d827157ddcfa3997ad552a914f207b3603c3

 -